catenax-ng/product-test-data-generator/gitbook/docs/devops/local-deployment.md

 * A few gb disc space left
 * Internet connection to download docker images for tdg

+## Hint
+Always persist any scenarios and templates locally in case anything gets lost or your local docker or system encounters any errors!

 ## Installation Process

 1. Create a local keycloak instance with the script under *'local-docker/keycloak.sh'.*